LewisTowart/tech258_cloud/what_is_cloud/readme.md

 ### Which cloud provider do you think might be the best?
 Why?

 Deciding which cloud provider is the best can be a difficult questions to answer.
-From my personal learning I would say that it very much depends on th requirements of the organisation itself.
-Making a conclusive report on what you are actually wanting to use the cloud for and what it can achieve for you business.
+From my personal learning I would say that it very much depends on the requirements of the organisation itself.
+Making a conclusive report on what you are actually wanting to use the cloud for and what it can achieve for your business.

 If I had to choose just one I think the safe option seems to be AWS.
 It holds most of the features that are provided by the other cloud services and holds the most market share.
 I think the well adopted use of AWS is important as it means there will more than likely be a much larger community available to troubleshoot any issues and bounce new ideas off.